Novice-Programmer/ManualChess/README.md

 This is a team project that's under way at the university.

-I'm making Unity.
+I'm making a game build from Unity.
 It's been about a year since I learned it.

 It's been about six months since I started making the project.